Excessive heat warning in effect as Mass. braces for dangerous weekend temperatures

 The heat and humidity will linger into Monday.

-Tuesday will bring relief with highs in the low 80s and low humidity.
+Tuesday will bring relief with highs in the low 80s with low humidity.

 For more, visit the 7Weather page.